Pay With a Credit Card

 You may pay your filing fee and biometric services fee, if applicable, with a credit card issued by a U.S. bank, if you are filing:

-- Form I-485, Application to Register Permanent Residence or Adjust Status, for U nonimmigrants, with the Nebraska Service Center.
+- Form I-485, Application to Register Permanent Residence or Adjust Status, for U nonimmigrants, with the Nebraska Service Center; or

 There is no additional cost to file by credit card.
 We cannot accept a credit card issued by a foreign bank.
 Not all service centers are able to process credit card payments.